pemcg/manageiq-automation-howto-guide/chapter14/requests_and_tasks.md

 ## Requests and Tasks

-Some relatively simple Automation operations result in the Instance/Method being run directly.
+Some relatively simple Automation operations result in the Instance/Method being run directly with no need for approval.
 Examples of these are:

 - Running an Automation Instance from simulation
 - Automation Instances running to populate dynamic dialog elements